david-istvan/cas-faq/README.md

 The following is a collection of frequently asked questions and answers about the graduate programs of CAS.
 Please note that the following are **not** regulations but a list of clarifications and best practices.

 ##### Q: Who maintains this FAQ?
 Can I suggest changes to it?
 This FAQ is maintained by the Graduate Curriculum and Policy Committee (GCPC).
-Changes to the regulations can be suggested ... ***TODO: how.
-This will depend on where we store this document.
-I'd recommend a mechanism that's similar to GH's fork-and-PR, so that everyone can draft FAQ items and the GCPC can approve those changes easily + reword them and curate the FAQ.***
+Changes to the regulations can be suggested to the members of the committee.

 ## Regulations